wp-plugins/print-money/readme.txt

 = Can I earn a lot? =

 Yes, this is a very easy way of integrating a powerful, yet easy money making suystem on your site.

+= How does installing the Print Money plugin change the appearance of my website? =

+The look of your site doesn’t change, but visitors who hover over a picture will see a “Print Me” button.
+On mobile devices, a long tap shows the Print button.
+As the site owner or administrator, you can determine which pages display the print button, and how the button looks

+= What is the minimum size my photos must be to allow them to be printed on one or more products? = The minimum size picture that can be placed on an order is 400 x 400 pixels.
+This is roughly 4 inches x 4 inches.

+= What is the minimum size my photos must be to allow them to be printed on one or more products? = The Print Money plugin will measure each picture for you and will not display the “Print Me“button if the photo is too small.

+= Can customers buy more than one photo in an order? = Print Money is based on the idea that most people are printing one special picture.
+However, we intend to add the ability to choose more than one photo from a gallery or web site in the future.

+= How much is shipping? =
+Shipping is based on the actual cost of shipping by UPS or US mail. dotPhoto does not mark up shipping.

+=How much should I sell products for — and which products should I sell?= The default product set and their prices are determined by dotPhoto to be the most popular products at attractive prices.
+Most people start with this collection of products and prices — and then adjust their own prices on their merchandise over time.

+=What is the best size for a company logo?=
+Because your logo will appear on all kinds of products, we recommend a 2000 x 2000 pixel image with a 375 pixel margin around your logo in the center.

+=Can I set the markup to zero so that I make no money on the sale?= Yes.
+If you are only selling to friends and family, you may want to provide the ability to print photos for as little as possible. dotPhoto sells 4×6 prints for as little as 9 cents and provides very competitive prices on a wide variety of photo merchandise.
+To set the markup to zero, go to your dotPhoto pricing page.

+=Can I provide a coupon to give my friends a discount?= Not at this time.
+We will add coupon-ing and promotional capabilities in the future.

+=What is the Ordering Process?=
+Once the Print Me button on your photo is clicked this is the ordering process that is followed.

+=What file types are currently printable=
+.JPG

 == Screenshots ==